IanLKaplan/javaorc/README.md

 # javaorc
 ### by Ian Kaplan, www.topstonesoftware.com, iank@bearcave.com
-A Java library that makes writing and reading ORC files easy.
+Javaorc is a Java library that makes writing and reading ORC files easy.

 ## Introduction
 The Optimized Row Columnar (ORC) file format was originally developed for the [Apache Hive](https://hive.apache.org) data warehouse.
 The ORC format is also used by a number of other data warehouses, including the [Amazon Web Services Athena](https://aws.amazon.com/athena) database and the [Snowflake](https://www.snowflake.com/) data warehouse.